Rickedydoo/Arrick/README.md

 # Problem Statement:
 # Vaccination Scheduling: Develop a mobile/web application through which patients and health organizations can manage scheduling and administration of the COVID-19 vaccines.
 The application can include features like vaccination eligibility, priority queue, smart overbooking, no-contact patient check-in, location-wise appointment, appointment reminders, etc.

 In this project we used Java to code out our website for Vaccination Scheduling.
 For the database, we use Oracle SQL* Plus to store respective data from users.
+During scheduling an appointment, those users who are aged 65 and above will be given high priority so that they will be able to get vaccinated faster and earlier.
+Upon checking in using the 'Check In' page, users will have their status turn from 'Incomplete' to 'Complete'.
+This is to help clear up the database and make it more organised.
+For 'Edit Your Information' page, users will need to key in their NRIC which will then allow them to edit their respective information.

 # Our Home Page
 ![](Images/Main1.JPG)